solmazeradat/IBM_Kubernetes/README.md

 ![image](https://user-images.githubusercontent.com/11243960/139424746-48ec0181-af67-4d62-8376-02dd15579f20.png)

-# Exercise 2: Using REplicas, Updates and rollback apps
+# Exercise 2: Using Replicas, Updates and rollback apps

 This part will cover how to update the number of instances a deployment has and how to safely rollout an update of your application on kubernetes.